 No matter whether your dog is taking trazodone occasionally or daily, it is important to follow the label instructions.
 Do not modify your dog’s trazodone dose on your own or share your prescription of trazodone with your dog.
 This is critical because while the dose range is large, it is possible for a dog to overdose on trazodone.

-Signs of a trazodone overdose include:
+Signs of a trazodone overdose in dogs include:

 - An unsteady gait (i.e. ataxia)